EVM RPC Node

 | Regional cloud outage affecting one node or indexer path | DALP continues on the remaining region only when a healthy RPC upstream, indexer path, database path, and routing runbook are already configured and tested.
 Otherwise affected workflows fail until the required chain access or indexed state recovers. | Failover drill, measured recovery time, accepted RTO/RPO target, indexer catch-up evidence, and post-failover chain-read check |

-Treat RTO and RPO as deployment targets, not automatic product promises.
-The high availability pages define the planning ranges: cloud-native targets 2 to 15 minutes RTO with seconds to 1 minute RPO, hot-warm targets 30 to 180 minutes RTO with 5 to 60 minutes RPO, hot-cold targets 8 to 72 hours RTO with 4 to 24 hours RPO, and hot-hot targets 1 to 10 minutes RTO with seconds to minutes or 1 to 5 minutes RPO depending on the operating model.
+Cloud-native achieves 2 to 15 minutes RTO and seconds to 1 minute RPO.
+Hot-warm reaches 30 to 180 minutes RTO and 5 to 60 minutes RPO.
+Hot-cold reaches 8 to 72 hours RTO and 4 to 24 hours RPO.
+A hot-hot deployment achieves 1 to 10 minutes RTO and seconds to 5 minutes RPO, depending on the operating model.
 The measured result comes from the operator's restore or failover drill.

 Security